Carmen Robertson

-Carmen L. Robertson is a writer and scholar of art history and indigenous peoples.
-She was born in Balcarres, Saskatchewan, of Lakota and Scottish ancestry.
+Carmen L. Robertson is a writer and scholar of art history and Indigenous peoples.
 She is Canada Research Chair in North American Art and Material Culture in the Faculty of Arts and Social Sciences at Carleton University.
 Before joining Carleton, Robertson was an associate professor in the Faculty of Media, Art & Performance at the University of Regina (2006-2012).
 She also served as the Indian Fine Arts department head at the First Nations University of Canada where she taught from 2000-2006.
+Robertson works to promote the awareness of Aboriginal artists.
 A number of Robertson's writings focus on the Aboriginal Canadian artist Norval Morrisseau.
 She is past president of the Native Heritage Foundation of Canada.

-Education
+Early life

+Robertson was born in Balcarres, Saskatchewan, of Lakota and Scottish ancestry.

-Robertson received her BA in Liberal Arts at Portland State University in 1989, her MA in Art History at University of Victoria in 1993, her MEd in Aboriginal Adult Education at Brock University in 2001, and her PhD in Educational Research at the University of Calgary in 2005.
-Robertson works to promote the awareness of Aboriginal artists.
+She received her BA in Liberal Arts at Portland State University in 1989, her MA in Art History at University of Victoria in 1993, her MEd in Aboriginal Adult Education at Brock University in 2001, and her PhD in Educational Research at the University of Calgary in 2005.

 Career

 Robertson's best-known book is Seeing Red: A History of Natives in Canadian Newspapers, co-written with Mark Cronlund Anderson.
 Seeing Red is a study about how Canadian English-language newspapers portray Aboriginal people.
 Seeing Red received the Saskatchewan Book Award for Scholarly Writing (2011), First Peoples' Writing (2011), and Regina Book of The Year (2011).

 Robertson co-edited Clearing a Path: New Ways of Seeing Traditional Indigenous Art with Sherry Farrell Racette.
 This book was published by Regina: Canadian Plains Research Centre in 2009 and it looks at notable Saskatchewan Metis artists.

 A number of Robertson's writings focus on the Aboriginal Canadian artist Norval Morrisseau, including Norval Marisseau: A Complex but Critical Legacy.
 In 2019, she notably testified in the Court of Appeal for Ontario on the in-authenticity of a Morrisseau painting purchased at Maslak-McLeod Gallery by collector Kevin Hearn.
 This case is featured in the documentary There are no Fakes, produced by TV Ontario, in 2020.

-Robertson has curated a number of exhibitions in Canada, including Dana Claxton: The Sioux Project—Tatanka Oyate at the MacKenzie Art Gallery, in Regina, Saskatchewan September-January 2017-2018.
+Robertson has curated a number of exhibitions in Canada, including Dana Claxton: The Sioux Project—Tatanka Oyate at the MacKenzie Art Gallery, in Regina, Saskatchewan September–January 2017 – 2018.

 Robertson is a past president of the Native Heritage Foundation of Canada, where she advocated accessibility and preservation for collections of aboriginal Canadian art.
 She also serves on the editorial board of the Australian Journal of Indigenous Education, published by Cambridge University Press.